manikanta2027/campus-connect/README.md

 # Campus Connect

 A comprehensive social networking platform designed for campus communities.
-Connect with students, participate in events, share knowledge through mentorship, and stay updated with campus news.
+Connect with students, participate in events, share knowledge through mentorship, and find skilled team members in hacktons.

 ## Features